-Second, it is recommended that strong MBA students plan for a target a fast course load of 12 units per semester to prioritize first the reduction of elapsed calendar time.
+Second, it is recommended that strong MBA students plan for a target course load of 12 units per semester to prioritize first the reduction of elapsed calendar time.
 Reducing the elapsed calendar time will both reduce associated living costs and pull forward the rewards of potential employment opportunities.
 Graduate students need to take a minimum 9-unit course load to maintain a full-time status.
 Students may take courses during the Summer semester to reduce the elapsed calendar time needed for degree completion.

-Third, SFBU undergraduate students planning on directly progressing into the MBA program immediately upon graduation are advised to acquire up to 12 units of graduate level (4xxG or 5xx) course work in their undergraduate course load, excluding Business Capstone (BUS595).
+Third, SFBU undergraduate students planning on directly progressing into the MBA program immediately upon undergraduate graduation at SFBU are advised to acquire up to 12 units of graduate level (4xxG or 5xx) course work in their undergraduate course load, excluding Business Capstone (BUS595).
 Courses registered for graduate level credit are priced at the graduate fee level.
 Courses registered for undergraduate level credit are priced at the undergraduate level.
-Up to 12 units of graduate level work from either the School of Business or the School of Engineering may be counted in the MBA program.
+Up to 12 semester units of graduate level work from either the School of Business or the School of Engineering may be counted in the MBA program.
 The result of direct progression can be considerable time savings to the student.
 The undergraduate student will need to meet the admissions criteria for the MBA program, including CGPA requirements.

-Students are expected to review their study plan each semester, because not all courses are offered every term.
+Students are expected to review their study plan each semester, because not all courses are offered every term, nor are they offered in all modalities every term.
 It is recommended that students meet with their advisors for compliance with requirements and scheduling optimization.